USFLibrariesDigitalInitiativesServices/LB2Plus/README.md

 Based on Lightbox2 version 2.05 (2011-03-18).

-SobekCM - SobekCM Digital Repository and builder - "This software was developed at the George A. Smathers Library at the University of Florida by a team lead by Mark Sullivan, with ongoing effort spanning several departments.". https://github.com/MarkVSullivan/SobekCM-Web-Application. http://www.sobekrepository.org/
+SobekCM - SobekCM Digital Repository and builder - "This software was developed at the George A. Smathers Library at the University of Florida by a team lead by Mark Sullivan, with ongoing effort spanning several departments." https://github.com/MarkVSullivan/SobekCM-Web-Application. http://www.sobekrepository.org/

 Our organization is currently running LB2Plus against our version 4.8.10b SobekCM instance (http://digital.lib.usf.edu/).
 Our Omeka website is at http://exhibits.lib.usf.edu/